Arthur P. Dempster

-Arthur Pentland Dempster (born 1929) is a professor emeritus in the Harvard University department of statistics.
+Arthur Pentland Dempster (October 8, 1929 – January 30, 2026) was an American mathematician who was professor emeritus in the Harvard University department of statistics.
 He was one of four faculty members composing the department when it was founded in 1957.

-Biography
+Life and career

 Dempster received his B.A. in mathematics and physics (1952) and M.A. in mathematics (1953), both from the University of Toronto.
 He obtained his Ph.D. in mathematical statistics from Princeton University in 1956.
 His thesis, titled The two-sample multivariate problem in the degenerate case, was written under the supervision of John Tukey.

+Dempster died on January 30, 2026, at the age of 96.

 Academic works

 Among his contributions to statistics are the initial theory that was expanded into the Dempster–Shafer theory with Glenn Shafer, and the expectation-maximization (EM) algorithm.